caseywdunn/sharkmer/readme.md

     conda activate shark
     bash genomescopemovie.sh Cordagalma-ordinatum.histo Cordagalma-ordinatum.output

-### **in silico** PCR (sPCR)
+### *in silico* PCR (sPCR)

-It is often very useful to pull small genome regions out of genome skimming data, for example to blast a commonly sequenced gene to verify that the sample you sequenced is the species you expected.
-This common task is surprisingly challenging in practice, though.
+Investigators often want to pull small genome regions out of genome skimming data, for example to blast a commonly sequenced gene to verify that the sample you sequenced is the species you expected.
+This task is surprisingly challenging in practice, though.
 You can map reads to known sequences and then collapse them into a sequence prediction, but this does not always work well across species and can miss variable regions.
 You can assemble all the reads and then pull out the region of interest, but this is computationally expensive and often the region of interest is not assembled well given how shallow skimming data often are.

-**in silico** PCR (sPCR) is a new alternative approach.
-You specify file with raw reads and one or more primer pairs, and sharkmer outputs a fasta file with the sequence of the region that would be amplified by PCR on the genome the reads are derived from.
+*in silico* PCR (sPCR) is a new alternative approach.
+You specify a file with raw reads and one or more primer pairs, and sharkmer outputs a fasta file with the sequence of the region that would be amplified by PCR on the genome the reads are derived from.
 There are multiple advantages to this approach:

 - sPCR directly leverages the decades of work that have been done to optimize PCR primers that work well across species and span informative gene regions.
 These primers tend to bind conserved regions that flank variable informative regions and have minimal off-target binding.
-- Because it is primer based, you can use it to obtain the exact same gene regions (co1, 16s, 18s, 28s, etc...) that have been PCR amplified for decades and still remain the most broadly sampled across species in public databases.
+- Because sPCR is primer based, you can use it to obtain the exact same gene regions (co1, 16s, 18s, 28s, etc...) that have been PCR amplified for decades and still remain the most broadly sampled across species in public databases.
 - sPCR doesn't take much data.
 You can use small datasets, or analyze small (eg one million read) subsets of your data.
 - sPCR is fast and has minimum computational requirements.
 It can be run on a laptop in a couple minutes on a million reads.
 - sPCR requires a single tool (sharkmer), not complex workflows with multiple tools.